-My last blog post, A Birthday (and Holiday) Lamentation, was a very personal exploration of some serious challenges in my life currently.
+My last essay, A Birthday (and Holiday) Lamentation, was a very personal exploration of some serious challenges in my life currently.
 It is a hard and sad post.

 Yet, there is hope.
 My wife, Pamela, two days after that article wrote what I thought was a beautiful post on Facebook: